Grant-Hadley Enterprises: Works published by Grant-Hadley Enterprises

+Betty Wells Halladay later provided the cover art for several Hadley Publishing Co volumes (see below) including John W. Campbell's The Mightiest Machine (1947), and for Final Blackout by L. Ron Hubbard (1948).
+Her father Allan Wells Halladay provided cover art for the Hadley Publishing Co edition of E.E.
+Smith's Skylark of Space (1947 ed) (see below).

 The Buffalo Book Company

 Kenneth J. Krueger, a science fiction fan and book seller from Buffalo, New York, was drafted in 1945 and eventually stationed near Providence.
 Krueger joined the venture bringing with him a mailing list from his book selling business.
 At this point, Donald Grant had also entered the military and was stationed in Texas.
 Krueger talked Tom Hadley into changing the name of the publisher to The Buffalo Book Company.
 The first book published by The Buffalo Book Company was The Time Stream, by John Taine.
 According to Jack Chalker, the book did not sell well which delayed their second publication of The Skylark of Space by E. E. Smith.
 On the other hand, Robert Weinberg states that: "While neither book was particularly well put together or packaged, they sold well, especially the Smith title.